kashev/wake-up/discussion.md

 Questions:
-- How to do handin?
+- How to do handin? - Doesn't matter
-- What does #7 mean?
+- What does #7 mean? - could be text focused, could not be
+- Grading Target - Chrome - stable on OSX